im-pramesh10/LocalPrompt/README.md

 # LocalPrompt

 ## Description
 This project is a local client-server program that enables seamless interaction between Ollama and Groq using their APIs, as well as custom defined functions for custom Large Language Models (LLMs).
-The program provides a simple and efficient way to integrate Ollama and Groq's language models and computing platforms, allowing you to leverage the strengths of both platforms to build powerful NLP applications.
+The program provides a simple and efficient way to integrate Ollama and Groq's language models and computing platforms, allowing you to leverage the strengths of both platforms.

 This project demonstrates a simple and lightweight client-server program for interfacing with Large Language Models (LLMs) on your local machine using ollama and also interfacing groq using groq api.